audreysharp/aphasia-app/README.md

 # Aphasia Android Application

-This is an Android application built to assist individuals with aphasia.
+An Android application built to assist individuals with aphasia.

+Runs on Android 4.3+